 Fit and Function

-A face without teeth will appear sunken and can add years to your appearance.
-Both dentures and dental implants will help keep the natural shape of your face and lower jaw area.
+Dentures and dental implants both play a part in keeping your jaw healthy and face looking in shape.
 With dentures, you may need to apply a gooey adhesive every time you wear them to hold them in your mouth.
 With Dental implants, you won’t need to do this extra step because they are surgically implanted and can be treated like a normal tooth.

 Furthermore, dentures may be a bit uncomfortable because they may cover a large portion of your mouth with plastic depending on the type of dentures you need.
 They may feel weird in your mouth and take some time to get used to because they are bulky.
 The constant worry that your teeth may fall out while eating is not an issue with dental implants.
 Oftentimes, dentures may slip around or may not fit correctly leaving you with the worry of falling out.